 The application for admission is available online at https://admissions.fsu.edu/gradapp/.
 When applying for admission, the Federal Privacy Act of 1974 allows colleges and universities to require the disclosure of social security numbers for the purpose of identification and verification of student records, including registration, financial aid, and academic records, and for verification of identity in connection with the provisions of its services.
 The University does not use social security numbers for student identification; instead, the University assigns a Florida State University student identification number (EMPLID).

 An application cannot be submitted earlier than one year prior to the term for which admission is desired.
 In addition, the University reserves the right to close admission earlier than the published deadline(s) if any program limit is reached.

-The Office of Admissions will post all decisions electronically on the Online Status Check (OSC), an applicant’s private account created at the time of application.
-Admission is for a specific term, and if the student is unable to enroll for the term indicated on the OSC, the Office of Admissions should be notified immediately.
+The Office of Graduate Admissions will post all decisions electronically on the Application Status Check, an applicant's private account created at the time of application.
+Admission is for a specific term, and if the student is unable to enroll for the term indicated on the Application Status Check, the Office of Graduate Admissions should be notified immediately.
 A change in term will result in a re-evaluation of the application.
 The applicant should not assume that admission will automatically be granted.

 The University reserves the right to request an evaluation of any international academic document.
 (For transfer credit, an official course-by-course evaluation is required.)
 We recommend this evaluation be done by a member of the National Association of Credential Evaluation Services.